 With those considerations in mind, let’s take a look at several ways you can use the Pro Scanner in Scanz to find potentially profitable short trades.

 One of the best ways to find a potential stock to short is to look for bearish momentum.
 While there are many ways to go about this, one of the easiest patterns to spot and analyze is the so-called “Death Cross.”
 This occurs when the 50-day moving average crosses below the 200-day moving average.
-Combined with a negative MACD to indicate increasing downward momentum, this is a powerful strategy for picking bearish stocks.
+Combined with a low RSI to indicate increasing downward momentum, this is a powerful strategy for picking bearish stocks.
+This scan will help you find stocks that have been moving to the downside for a while and haven’t shown any signs of a recovery.
 You can set up this scan with these parameters:

 Simple Moving Average (Daily, 50) is less than ANALYTIC Simple Moving Average (Daily, 200)